captureCO2/captureCO2.github.io/README.md

 ![screenshot](https://raw.githubusercontent.com/captureCO2/captureCO2.github.io/master/screenshot.png)

 =========

 The website was developed by Kadie Jaffe.
 Content was developed by Kadie, Peter, Marty, and Tim.
-Information was gathered from the following references listed on the website.
+Information was gathered from the references listed on the website.
 [Kadie Jaffe](https://github.com/kadie16)